“Failure is the key to success; each mistake teaches us something!”

 Failing to provide clear goals and reporting managers

-An employee not provided what are his/her responsibilities would not know what is expected out of him or her which will lead to miscommunication, double work done and conflicts.
-Resolving this could be done by proving the goal sheets, KRA's timely to employees so that they could understand and work in similar way.
+An employee not provided what are his/her responsibilities would not know what is expected out of him or her which will lead to miscommunication, double work done, and conflicts.
+Resolving this could be done by proving the goal sheets, KRA's timely to employees so that they could understand and work in a similar way.